-Extending beyond the school day, our approach looks to ensure the safety of our pupils in general and therefore, supports the aims of Keeping Children Safe in Education and the Education and Inspections Act 2006.
+Our approach looks to ensure the safety of our pupils as a priority and therefore, supports the aims of Keeping Children Safe in Education and the Education and Inspections Act 2006.
 We understand our clear responsibility to respond to bullying, in particular Section 89 of the Education and Inspections Act 2006; the Equality Act 2010 and the Equality Duty 2011; and the Children Act 1989.